- 1 stick (1/4 pound) butter

 - 1 cup diced carrots – finely diced

 - 1 cup thinly sliced celery (1-2 stalks)

 - 1 medium potato, diced fine

 - 1 cup asparagus sliced in 1-inch pieces

-1 egg beaten plus 2 tablespoons water for egg wash
+- 1 egg beaten plus 2 tablespoon water for egg wash